Health Services is a confidential, appointment-based medical office that cares for full-time Stonehill College students during the academic year.

-Health Services is a confidential, appointment-based clinic that is designed to manage acute episodic health problems and exacerbation of chronic problems for full-time Stonehill College students during the academic year.
+Health Services is a confidential, appointment-based medical office that is designed to manage acute episodic health problems and exacerbation of chronic problems for full-time Stonehill College students during the academic year.

 Our staff includes nurse practitioners, physician assistants, a part-time physician, an office manager, and a health educator/wellness coordinator.
 This team is dedicated to one objective: helping support the health and wellness of students.
 Students are seen and treated in Health Services for many acute illnesses and injuries.